-Since $\setsize{\Ax} \leq \exp(w_0/32)$ and $w_0 \geq 64$, a union bound over $\Ax$ gives us that property 1 holds except with probability $\exp(-w_0/32)\leq 1/4$.
+Since $\setsize{\Ax} \leq \exp(w_0/32)$ and $w_0 \geq 64$, a union bound over $\Ax$ gives us that Property 1 holds except with probability $\exp(-w_0/32)\leq 1/4$.

-To analyse properties 2 and 3, let $C$ either be a clause in $\refpi$ or be the graph $G$ (\ie the clause that contains all variables) and fix an arbitrary $v \in V(G)$.
-By Chernoff bound \ifthenelse{\boolean{conferenceversion}}{}{~(Theorem \ref{thm:Chernoff})} we get that
+To analyse Properties 2 and 3, let $C$ either be a clause in $\refpi$ or be the graph $G$ (\ie the clause that contains all variables) and fix an arbitrary $v \in V(G)$.
+By Chernoff bound\ifthenelse{\boolean{false}}{}{~(Theorem \ref{thm:Chernoff})} we get that

 where the last inequality holds as $ \setsize{\neigh[C]{v}} \leq \setsize{\neigh[G]{v}}$ and $\diff \leq 1/4$.